 What way to go????

 I had initially thought the Bokhara was the best choice as it has multiple towns that could be used for supplies, but the Culgoa River appears to have the best overall flow when there is water.
 The Bokhara River appears to be mostly dry outside of flood events.

 Culgoa River is 489 km long and rejoins the Barwon River to form the Darling River.
-It did have a store about have way at Weilmoringle but this is now closed.
+It did have a store about half way at Weilmoringle but this is now closed.
 Even after joining the Darling River you still have 108 km to go to get to Bourke, making close to a 600 km leg from St George.

 Gauges at the border, or see the BoM Northwest Rainfall and River Conditions Map.

 Flow from the Beadmore Dam peaked slightly overnight and this ensured a great flow down one of the most remote sections of the river.

-Tiny town in the middle of nowhere!
+Tiny indigenous community in the middle of nowhere!
 The Post Office / general store has been closed from about 2018, so expect up to a 600 km leg without supplies unless you organise a food drop somewhere.

 I stopped to ask for water from one of the locals.
 It was cool hanging for 15 to 30 minutes with Luke who got some additional water for me, the only social interaction I had in nearly 600km!